About Us

 Introduction

-In 2009, he left the engineering world behind and moved to the Big Island of Hawai’i.
-His calling was to return to “community”, and most of the next five years was dedicated to being part of the maintenance department at a retreat center located in the lower Puna District.
+In 2009, he left the engineering world behind and moved to Hawai'i, otherwise known as the Big Island.
+His calling was to return to “community”, and most of the next five years was dedicated to being part of the maintenance department at a retreat center located in Puna District.
 It seems fitting that his engineering skills are again being called upon to work with local water quality issues.
 There is a large demand for using rain catchment systems as a potable water source, both here in Hawai’i and around the globe.

-In 2017, Uncle Tilo’s Water Catchment was born to fill the need for both service and education involving one of the most basic of human needs, clean water for our community.
+In 2017, Uncle Tilo’s Clean Water LLC was born to fill the need in education, products and services involving one of the most basic of human needs, clean water.

 Issue

-Uncle Tilo’s Water Catchment intends to serve this growing market by developing our brand through relationship building, positioning ourselves as a local expert, and a combination of educational marketing, sponsorship, and social media marketing to focus attention on the issues surrounding rainwater harvesting for human consumption and use.
-Available for well and municipal water resources.
+Uncle Tilo’s Clean Water LLC serves this growing market by developing our brand through relationship building, positioning ourselves as a local expert.
+The combination of educational marketing, sponsorship, and social media marketing to focus attention on the issues surrounding rainwater harvesting for human consumption and use.
+This education is available for well and municipal water resources.
 No more worries when we hear "Brown Water Advisory".
-As long as clean water is a primary source of health and well being there will be a need for Uncle Tilo’s Water Catchment.
+As long as clean water is a primary source of health and well being, there will be a need for Uncle Tilo’s Clean Water LLC.

 Opportunity